expenture/Expense/README.md

 }
 ```

-#### Account Organizing Service

-`AccountOrganizingService` is a service module that provides two methods for organizing accounts: `clean` and `merge`.

-The `clean` method takes an `Account` instance as the argument, it finds duplication between on-record transactions not-on-record transactions (by the same amount and datetime differences within 25 hours), then links the not-on-record transaction to its on-record transaction, i.e. cleans that account.
-This method can be also used to clean syncing accounts by syncers.

-The `merge` method is used if the user wants to merge transactions from a old account (source account) to a new one (target account).
-It will copy all the old transactions from the source account and place them as not-on-record transactions on the target one, after that, the `clean` method is used to clean the target account.

 #### Synchronizer Management

 Synchronizers ("Syncers") syncs data from your bank accounts, card accounts or bills to transactions in this app automatically (i.e. does the auto expense logging for you).